fancygits/SplitTheCheck/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This social network tracks restaurants' willingness to split the check.
+It's 2019, people no longer carry cash and want change.
+It takes the restaurant an extra 10 seconds to split the check.
+Stay informed and support those restaurants willing to spend those 10 seconds to make your dining experience better.

+Good to know:

+### Ruby/Rails version
-* Ruby version
+Ruby 2.5.1 (Linux)

-* System dependencies

-* Configuration

-* Database creation
+Rails 5.2.2.1

-* Database initialization
+### Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Seed the database with rake db:seed

+### Test suite
+Test the logic by running rake test